 The configuration files can also be used to define command abbreviations.
-For example one would often call the command 1s with the -1 and -h parameters and probably want to have it a little colorful to distinguish between files and directories more easily, as well as see at the first glimpse what files are executable.
-Adding the simple line alias ll='ls -lh --color='auto' --group-directories-first'
+For example one would often call the command ls with the -l and -h parameters and probably want to have it a little colorful to distinguish between files and directories more easily, as well as see at the first glimpse what files are executable.
+Adding the simple line defines a shortcut 11 that does all this automatically.

+'''

+alias ll='ls-lh--color='auto'--group-directories-first'

+'''